Capstone-AutoML/AutoML_Capstone/docs/_sources/introduction.md.txt

 - End-to-end training, distillation, and quantization
 - CI/CD/CT-compatible design for regular updates and retraining

-## Updated Pipeline Overview

-We revised the original proposal to improve model matching accuracy and simplify dependency management.
-Notably, we replaced **SAM** (Segment Anything Model) with **Grounding DINO** for zero-shot object detection using natural language prompts.
-This allowed us to generate diverse bounding box predictions with minimal manual intervention.

 ### Workflow Overview

 1. **Data Collection**